mkorangestripe/linux/package-updates/README.md

 ## Check Log

-Add the chklog function to **~/.zshrc** on macOS and **~/.bashrc** on Linux.
-This fits the log file to the terminal by showing only the first and last few lines based on the terminal size.
-Use the chkupd aliases above to run this function against the package update out file.
+* Add the chklog function to **~/.zshrc** on macOS and **~/.bashrc** on Linux.
+* This fits the log file to the terminal by showing only the first and last few lines based on the terminal size.
+* Use the **chkupd** aliases above to run this function against the package update out file.
+* Remember to source the bash/zsh files you've updated or just close and repoen your terminal window after updating these files.

 ```shell script
 chklog() {